AntaiNoah25/alx-system_engineering-devops/0x01-shell_permissions/READme.md

 The file hello will be in the working directory
 Write a script that will play the StarWars IV episode in the terminal.
 Write a script that changes the owner of the file hello to the user betty.
+Write a script that changes the group owner to school for the file hello

+The file hello will be in the working directory